sandeep-vatada/PortscannerusingBash/README.md

 #Prerequisites for the script is nmap should be installed before.

-#Check your path/folder to find scanning results which will be saved as finalresults.txt
+#Check your path/folder to find scanning results which will be saved as a text file finalresults.txt
 Thank you, Happy hacking :)